Tecnativa/doodba/README.md

 The best you can do is to [subscribe to the compatibility breakage announcements issue][retrobreak].

+### How to have good QA and test in my CI with Doodba?

+Inside this image, there's the `/qa` folder, which provides some necessary plumbing to perform quality assurance and continous integration if you use [doodba-qa][], which is a separate (but related) project with that purpose.

+Go there to get more instructions.

 ### I need to force addition or removal of `www.` prefix in production

 These instructions assume you use the official [scaffolding][].